dotnet/docs-maui/docs/migration/index.md

 > - Multi-project solutions **don't** need to become a multi-targeted single project.
 <!-- markdownlint-enable MD025 -->

 To upgrade your Xamarin native projects to .NET, you'll first have to update the projects to be SDK-style projects and then update your dependencies to .NET 8.
-For more information, see [Upgrade Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET](native-projects.md).
+For more information, see [Upgrade Xamarin.Android, Xamarin.iOS, Xamarin.Mac, and UWP projects to .NET](native-projects.md).

 The .NET Upgrade Assistant is a command-line tool that can help you upgrade multi-project Xamarin.Forms apps to multi-project .NET Multi-platform App UI (.NET MAUI) apps.
 After running the tool, in most cases the app will require additional effort to complete the upgrade.
 For more information, see [Upgrade a Xamarin.Forms app to a .NET MAUI app with the .NET Upgrade Assistant](upgrade-assistant.md).